icppWorld/icgpt/README.md

  - `make dfx-deploy-ic`
 l
 ### Deploy
-Deploy the dapp to the local network with:
+Deploy the icgpt to the local network with:

 ```bash
 # from root directory